 First, many potential life insurance policyholders overestimate the cost of senior life insurance compared to the payout.
 In fact, 80% of consumers overestimate the cost of life insurance, easily making this error a driving reason behind the under-insurance crisis.

 The second reason why Americans might be under-insured has to do with a lack of knowledge about the types of life insurance policies available.
 There is little knowledge about life insurance for seniors, even though seniors as a population segment stand to benefit greatly from a strong life insurance policy.
 Indeed, such a policy can be crucial for seniors who are grappling with the surprisingly high costs of retirement.

-A third reason might be a mistaken belief that, because dangerous jobs are less plentiful these days, a life insurance policy isn’t as critical as it once was.
-However, this thinking would be a mistake for seniors, many of whom have worked jobs with adverse long-term health effects in the past and many of whom saved for retirement on the older single breadwinner model.
+A third reason might be a mistaken belief that, because dangerous jobs are less plentiful these days, a senior life insurance policy isn’t as critical as it once was.
+However, this thinking would be a mistake for the elderly, many of whom have worked jobs with adverse long-term health effects in the past and many of whom saved for retirement on the older single breadwinner model.
 For seniors who do suffer from a difficult and dangerous job that they may have held in their youth, life insurance policies for pre-existing conditions are a good way to stave off under-insurance.

 In conclusion, there is a severe under-insurance crisis for life insurance in this country.
 Given the likely causes, the best solutions depend on a highly informed populace.
 This puts the responsibility on both senior life insurance companies and on consumers to dispel myths about high costs of life insurance and myths about the need for coverage among the senior population.